Room modes: Calculating modal frequencies

+where c is the speed of sound, L_{x}, L_{y} and L_{z} are the room dimensions, and l, m and n are non-negative integers (not all zero) that identify the mode.
+Modes are classified by how many of these integers are non-zero: axial modes involve one pair of opposite surfaces (one non-zero index), tangential modes involve two pairs (two non-zero indices), and oblique modes involve all three pairs (three non-zero indices).
+Axial modes generally carry the most energy and have the greatest influence on the low-frequency response of a room.

 Minimizing effect of room resonances

 A room with generally hard surfaces will exhibit high-Q, sharply tuned resonances.
-Absorbent material can be added to the room to damp such resonances which work by more quickly dissipating the stored acoustic energy.
+Absorbent material can be added to the room to damp such resonances, which work by dissipating the stored acoustic energy more quickly.

 In order to be effective, a layer of porous, absorbent material has to be of the order of a quarter-wavelength thick if placed on a wall, which at low frequencies with their long wavelengths requires very thick absorbers.
-Absorption occurs through friction of the air motion against individual fibres, with kinetic energy converted to heat, and so the material must be of just the right 'density' in terms of fibre packing.
-Too loose, and sound will pass through, but too firm and reflection will occur.
+Absorption occurs through friction of the air motion against individual fibres, with kinetic energy converted to heat, and so the material must be of just the right "density" in terms of fibre packing.
+Too loose, and sound will pass through, but too firm, and reflection will occur.
 Technically it is a matter of impedance matching between air motion and the individual fibres.
-Glass fibre, as used for thermal insulation, is very effective, but needs to be very thick (perhaps four to six inches) if the result is not to be a room that sounds unnaturally 'dead' at high frequencies but remains 'boomy' at lower frequencies, so that it provides absorption across a broad range of frequencies.
-Curtains and carpets are only effective at high frequencies (say 5 kHz and above).
+Glass fibre, as used for thermal insulation, is very effective, but needs to be very thick (perhaps 4–6 in) if the result is not to be a room that sounds unnaturally "dead" at high frequencies but remains "boomy" at lower frequencies, so that it provides absorption across a broad range of frequencies.
+Curtains and carpets are only effective at high frequencies (say, 5 kHz and above).

 As a rule of thumb, sound travels at one foot per millisecond (344 m/s), so the wavelength of notes at 1 kHz is about a foot (344 mm), and at 10 kHz about an inch (34 mm).
-Even six inches of glass fibre has little effect at 100 Hz, where a quarter wavelength is over 2 feet (860 mm), and so adding absorbent material has virtually no effect in the lower bass region in the 20–50 Hz region, though it can bring about great improvement in the upper bass region above 100 Hz.
+Even 6 in of glass fibre has little effect at 100 Hz, where a quarter wavelength is over 2 feet (860 mm), and so adding absorbent material has virtually no effect in the lower bass region in the 20–50 Hz region, though it can bring about great improvement in the upper bass region above 100 Hz.